fluentfuture/md/Using-spies.md

 And did you see that line calling `verify(request).logout()` on the spy?
 It means that not only can we implement plain old Java methods for better invariant handling, we don't lose out the ability to use it as a mock where mocks work better: testing interactions (in this case, logout() be called once and only once).

+#### To test a JobScheduler that uses `java.util.concurrent.ScheduledExecutorService`

-Another example where @Spy helps to create better test code: suppose we have a Job scheduler framework that internally utilizes a `ScheduledExecutorService` to invoke the jobs at the right time.
+Another example where @Spy helps to create better test code: suppose we have a Job scheduler framework that internally utilizes a ScheduledExecutorService to invoke the jobs at the right time.

 To test such framework, manually programing the ScheduledExecutorService.schedule() and submit() methods and all the time-related logic would be tedious, at best.